Do you believe in the common good?

 I look forward to being one of your guides on the journey.
 Join me by becoming a yearly member of Lead for the World today.

-Here’s what you’ll enjoy:
+Here’s what you’ll enjoy for $59 a year:

 - One year access to full Lead for the World (LFTW) articles that transmute news headlines into peaceful wisdom